OXID-eSales/graph-ql-example-module/README.md

 generic way that works in all shop environments.

+> ####Caveat
+>
+> If you are using shop models to load
+> data, you can't provide the language / shopid.
+> These are already set on bootstrap.
+> Currently there is not yet a mechanism
+> in the shop bootstrap to set this from
+> an authentication token.
+But this will
+> be implemented soon.

 After checking the permissions you should keep the logic quite simple.
 All business logic should already be implemented in your